kiketordera/advanced-performance/readme.md

 <br>

 # Documentation

+We have 2 parts in the documentation, which are the API of the backend, and the technical documents about the project itself.

+## API Documentation [Swagger]

 To have consistency across projects, we rely on the OpenAPI Specification (formerly Swagger Specification).
 Is an API description format for REST APIs.
 An OpenAPI file allows you to describe your entire API, including: